 Sharing Successful Strategies and Engaging Audiences

-We are seeking proposals for microsessions for the INsight 2020 meeting in Rio Grande, Puerto Rico.
+We are seeking proposals for microsessions for the INclusion 2021 meeting.
 The topics for the meeting are:

 - Leading efforts in diversity, equity and inclusion: Speakers will describe how they led efforts in the design, implementation and evaluation of innovative approaches to diversity, equity and inclusion.
 Examples of such efforts may include, but are not limited to, work in the areas of student recruitment, faculty/preceptor development, creating an inclusive environment, and commitment to diverse leadership within the organization.

 - Leading the implementation of online/distance learning for didactic courses: Speakers will describe strategies led at their institution(s) that enabled delivery or expansion and standardization of delivery of online/virtual education.
 Presentations should focus on design, engagement and assessment at the programmatic level (College/School or University), not within a specific course

 - Leading innovative approaches to experiential education: & Speakers will describe novel approaches to experiential education, including those that have been developed during the pandemic.
 Success stories and/or lessons learned are welcome when describing changes made to ensure valuable experiences for students.